m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/boundaries.md

 ## Tunneling

-If an entity moves too fast, it might pass through the edge loop.
+If a node moves too fast, it might pass through the edge loop.
 This is called [tunneling](https://gamedev.stackexchange.com/a/192403).
 To prevent tunneling, edge loops have a default thickness of `50`.
-If you still find that a fast-moving entity penetrates the edge loop, increase the `thickness` property of the edge loop.
+If you still find that a fast-moving node penetrates the edge loop, increase the `thickness` property of the edge loop.
 The thickness is applied to the outside of the edge loop, and thus it will not affect the interior boundary size.

 export const code = `const physics = new Physics();
 await game.registerPlugin(physics);